 Rehoming is another option.
 Some breeders may look for a new home for an older puppy or young dog that is not maturing into an ideal show dog.
 These breeders then look for a loving, responsible home where the dog will be a pet, not a show dog.
 Some breeders also rehome older dogs that are retired from showing and breeding.
 Sometimes they feel they are not able to give these dogs the love and attention they deserve and sometimes they just don’t get along with the young up-and-coming show prospects and would be better suited in a pet home where they can be an only dog.

-If you are interested in adopting an adult dog, please contact the associated breed or group club.
+If you are interested in adopting an adult dog, please contact the associated breed or group club as per links below.

 Now that you have determined you are ready to add the joy of a dog into your life, you will need to decide which breed is right for you and your family.